 Limestone Early Childhood Program: An Elevated Experience of Excellence

 Becoming a certified teacher is a lifelong dream for many!
-Limestone College offers an experience that elevates excellence in the use of knowledge, methods, and professionalism for future early childhood educators.
+Limestone University offers an experience that elevates excellence in the use of knowledge, methods, and professionalism for future early childhood educators.
 Our program is rigorous, this makes us proud, and our teacher candidates prepared.
 Individuals who complete the early childhood program will realize their dream come true through the attainment of a Bachelors degree that earns them the privilege of performing the important work of promoting development for children in PK-3rd grades.

 Educator Preparation Experiences